-3. TIMELY WARNINGS
+3. Timely Warnings

 Timely warnings are issued to alert the campus community of Clery Act crimes that have been reported to campus security authorities or the police department which are deemed to pose a serious or continuing threat to students and employees.
 Timely warning notices are not required with regard to crimes reported to clergy or professional counselors.
 There are situations when competent authority may direct that a timely warning not be sent.
 For instance, timely warnings may not be issued if it will compromise an ongoing investigation or efforts to alleviate the emergency.
 UHMC will use discretion when sending timely warnings to ensure victims' confidentiality is protected and yet aid in the prevention of similar occurrences.

 Timely warnings may be distributed to the campus community using some or all of the following methods of communication: UH Alert, broadcast voice mail, campus hotline, campus-wide PA system, UHMC Cable Channel, website, social media and media release.
 If a Timely Warning Notice is deemed to be appropriate, the Security Chief and the Vice Chancellor for Administrative Services or designee are authorized and trained to write a warning notice and distribute it to appropriate recipients within the University system.
 The UH Alert system will be tested twice annually during the fall and spring Semesters.
+For additional information or to sign up, visit the UH Alert emergency notification system.